9 November 1938/Kristallnacht

 9 November 1938/“Kristallnacht”

-The term “November Pogroms” refers to the violent actions against Jews that were committed primarily in the night of 9–10 November 1938 throughout the German Reich.
-Though the pogroms were organized nationally and initiated by the Nazi leadership, regional and local members of the SA and SS were afforded a high level of autonomy to carry them out.
+The terms Kristallnacht and “November Pogroms” are both designations for the violent acts against Jews that were committed primarily in the night of 9–10 November 1938 throughout the German Reich.
+Organized and initiated centrally by the Nazi leadership, the violence was carried out at local and regional levels by members of the SA and SS with a high level of autonomy.

-Approximately 400 individuals were murdered or driven to commit suicide.
-More than 1400 synagogues and places of worship were destroyed, as well as about 7500 businesses and homes.
-Jewish cemeteries and other Jewish community institutions were devastated.
+Approximately 400 people were murdered or driven to commit suicide.
+More than 1400 synagogues and places of worship as well as about 7500 businesses and homes were destroyed.
+Jewish cemeteries and other Jewish community institutions were ravaged.
 In the following days, the Gestapo arrested around 30,000 Jewish men and hauled them to concentration camps, where hundreds were murdered or died.
-Most of the surviving detainees were released after a few weeks or months.
+Most of the surviving detainees were released again after a few weeks or months.

 The Terms “Pogrom,” Kristallnacht, and Judenaktion